Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at SJC are $4,882 a year.

-Cochise County Community College District landed the #9 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
-Located in the city of Sierra Vista, Cochise College is a public school with a small student population.
+Cochise County Community College District ranked #9 on this year’s Best Value Allied Health Services Basic Certificate Schools in the Southwest Region list.
+Located in the city of Sierra Vista, Cochise College is a public college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Cochise College are $6,000 a year.
+Out-of-state tuition fees for undergraduate students at Cochise College are $6,000 per year.

-El Paso Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a basic certificate.
-It came in at #10 on the list.
-El Paso Community College is a fairly large public school located in the city of El Paso.
+El Paso Community College ranked #10 on this year’s Best Value Allied Health Services Basic Certificate Schools in the Southwest Region list.
+El Paso Community College is a fairly large public school located in the large city of El Paso.

 El Paso Community College undergraduate students pay an average of $5,314 in tuition and fees each year.